 What are the main FIXM components?

 The main FIXM components are the FIXM Logical Model, which captures in UML all the constructs that are required for system-to-system exchange of flight information at a global level as prescribed by FF-ICE, and the FIXM XML schemas, which are derived programmatically from the FIXM Logical Model.
 The term FIXM refers collectively to the FIXM Logical Model and the FIXM XML schemas.
-FIXM is also supported by the FIXM Primer, the FIXM Operational Data Description, the FIXM Implementation Guidance and the FIXM Development Guidelines.
+FIXM is also supported by the FIXM Primer, the FIXM Requirements Traceability Report, the FIXM Implementation Guidance and the FIXM Development Guidelines.

 Who builds FIXM?